What Is A Nurse Coach?

 We must work to create work environments which are sustainable, healthy, and safe not only for our patients, but for the staff as well.

 Coaching offers a wonderful way for nurses to change healthcare to be a model that focuses on lifestyle change and improving behavior.
-With a strong focus on self-care, nurse coaches will have a powerful role in the future of healthcare.
+With an understanding of the impact of self-care, nurse coaches have a powerful role in the future of healthcare.